WORKERS’ COMPENSATION: INJURED ON THE JOB

 If you are injured on the job you must notify your employer.
 You can notify your supervisor, Human Resources or Personnel Office or whoever is your boss as soon as possible.

 You must ask for medical treatment.
-If your injury occurred on the job, the employer or his Workers’ Compensation Insurance Carrier will select the doctor to provide medical treatment for your injuries.
+The employer or his Workers’ Compensation Insurance Carrier will select the doctor to provide medical treatment for your injuries.
 This is called authorized medical treatment.
 If you first go to your own doctor, it is not authorized treatment.
 Your medical bills will not be paid.
 You must use authorized doctors.
 You can ask for an authorized second opinion which you will be entitled to.
-If there is a dispute about whether you sustained an on the job injury, we will guide you as to how to protect your rights.

 If you require immediate emergency treatment at a hospital, this will be paid for, provided that the medical record shows that the injuries arose from a work related accident.